Why Do ATV and Motocross Helmets Have Visors (Peak)?

 The drag will pull the rider’s head back, which can cause fatigue when riding longer distances.

-Based on my personal experience, I find the peak very effective at deflecting branches when riding in the woods.
+Based on my experience, I find the peak very effective at deflecting branches when riding in the woods.

 Whether this makes it a downside or not comes down to personal preference.
-Your best bet is to try for yourself and then remove the peak if you don’t like it.
+Your best bet is to try for yourself and remove the peak if you don’t like it.

 Related: Do ATV and MX helmets expire?